malloydata/malloy/docs/_src/language/join.md

 ## In-line Joins

-Explores do not need to be modeled before they are used in a join, though the join must be named using `is`.
+Sources do not need to be modeled before they are used in a join, though the join must be named using `is`.

 ```malloy